 CONTACT THE SCHOLARSHIP PROVIDER

-The Association of South African Women in Science and Engineering (SA WISE) directly:
+For any queries related to this scholarship programme, please contact the Association of South African Women in Science and Engineering (SA WISE) directly:

 NSFAS: What is NSFAS?

 NSFAS, or National Student Financial Aid Scheme, was established according to the National Student Financial Aid Scheme Act of 1999 and incorporated the Tertiary Education Fund of South Africa (TEFSA), which stopped operating in 2000.